heiswayi/heiswayi.nrird.com/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 ---
 layout: post
 title: Creating super simple logger class in C#
-description: SimpleLogger.cs is simply my super simple logger class I wrote for my own use in mini C# project development.
+description: SimpleLogger.cs is a very simple logger class that I wrote for my own use in some of my mini C# project developments.
 keywords: c# programming, simple logger class
 tags: [CSharp]
 comments: true
 ---

 Nothing much to say here, nah I just want to share my super simple logger class that I wrote for my own use in my mini C# projects.
 If you like it, you may use it.
 It's free for commercial use.
 This code snippet also available on my [gist](https://gist.github.com/heiswayi/69ef5413c0f28b3a58d964447c275058).

+It may look too hype to say that buzzword "super" here, but what I actually mean this logger class is simpler enough to get the job done well.
+I wrote this class for my own use in some of my mini C# projects.
+If you think you like this class, you may use it freely, both privately and commercially.
+It's [WTFPL](http://www.wtfpl.net/txt/copying/)!

 _SimpleLogger.cs_